StanSkrivanek/delivery-records/DOCS.md

    - Consider implementing cursor or offset pagination

 2. **No Search**
-   - Users can only filter by year/month dropdowns
+   - Users can only filter by year/month drop-downs
    - No text search across notes, dates, or values

 3. **No Database Backup**